muratk5n/thirdwave/en/2022/02/h2-toloune-lohc.md

 Compared to other technologies that store hydrogen at temperatures of -253 °C or at pressures up to 500 bar, using LOHC technology greatly reduces the cost of handling hydrogen.
-Transport and storage costs account for up to 70 % of the total cost of hydrogen supply using traditional high pressure or cryogenic hydrogen storage technologies.

 The hydrogen-rich or loaded LOHC (LOHC+) can be transported via standard tank trucks to the hydrogen refueling stations, which are